Using the Pi Pico timers in a MicroPython script

 soft_timer = Timer(mode=Timer.PERIODIC, period=1000, callback=interruption_handler)

-Here, I use a little trick to reverse the state of the LED.
-We get the current state of the LED with pin_led.value()
+To reverse the state of the LED, I use a simple trick.
+We can get the current state of the LED with pin_led.value()

-which is 0 or 1, and invert the value with the operator not
+, which will return either 0 or 1.
+Then we invert the value using the not

-.
-In the main loop, when the variable is 10, a specific task that may take several seconds to execute is performed.
+is interrupted.
+In the main loop, when this variable is 10, a task is performed that may take several seconds to complete.

 from machine import Timer, Pin